YonatanKof/wwape-next/content/post/target-audience.md

 <!-- This is part of a series [Crafting a Brand, a Designer's Take](https://www.notion.so/Crafting-a-Brand-a-Designers-take-d02ec6f0108e43b8a9d23c5a498c19d8?pvs=21) – **TBD** -->

-If, unlike Alice, you aim to get somewhere if only you walk *short* enough – **having a target is crucial**.
+> If you aim to go somewhere, and unlike Alice, you only want to walk *short* enough – having a **target** is **crucial**.

-## Premise
+## Context Matters

-Imagine a medical doctors' conference – from the following two products, what would you try to sell there?
+Imagine you’re at a medical doctors’ conference.

+Which of the following two products do you think would sell the most?

 An app for managing patients **or** a new tool for scarless stitches?

-"Why not both?" you might say.
+*“Why not both?”* you might ask.

-But what if it's a conference for *Surgeons*?
-Or what if I say the conference deals with *Health Administration*?
+But what if you knew it was a conference for *Surgeons*?

+Or what if I told you it was a conference for *Health Administration*?

-I guess knowing which kind of doctor the conference is for will make your answers much clearer, right?
+Knowing which type of doctor the conference is for would likely change your answer, right?

 ## Why Target Audience?

-Knowing your *Target Audience* is basic knowledge for any service or product – without it, you might just waste your time.
+Knowing your *target audience* is basic knowledge for any service or product – without it, you might just waste your time.
 Simply put:

-> *Target Audience* is who you focus your marketing and product efforts on.
+> *Target audience* is who you focus your marketing and product efforts on.

-The benefits of identifying a *Target Audience* are that it helps your product endeavors and your marketing campaigns by being more focused – everything that makes you and your organization more focused is a blessing.
+The benefits of identifying a *target audience* are that it helps your product endeavors and your marketing campaigns by being more focused – everything that makes you and your organization more focused is a blessing.

 Some of the benefits are: